nbirillo/hyperstyle-analyze/analysis/src/python/evaluation/benchmark/README.md

 # Benchmark

-This model allows you to test the performance of Hyperstyle and Qodana.
+This module allows you to test the performance of Hyperstyle and Qodana.

 ## Usage